AutotwinEU/proc-mining-serv/README.md

 The processing mining service (PMS) WSGI implements a RESTful API that invokes different system discovery modules to automatically create, update and delete graph models, Petri nets and automata in a system knowledge graph (SKG).
+Besides, the RESTful API enables the execution of a battery model for estimating the state of charge (SoC) across a time period.

 ## Installation
 To facilitate installation, the PMS WSGI is released as a Python module,